Late Middleton/pre-Paxton era – 1700 to 1789

 The Gwyn Family chapter

 Thomas Gwyn died in 1752 and his widow Elizabeth Gwyn in 1756.
 Their eldest son Richard Gwyn did not seamlessly succeed to the Middleton and Gwempa Estates.
 Both Estates were heavily mortgaged (mainly as a consequence of provision made for younger brothers and sisters in previous Wills in both families).
 Richard obtained title by 1759, along with an onerous burden of debt.
 He was High Sheriff of Carmarthenshire in 1761, describing himself as Richard Gwyn of Middleton Hall, but it is doubtful if he actually lived there.
 He never managed to free himself of debt and was obliged to spend time in the Debtors Prison between 1767 and 1771.
-He died about 1778.
+He died in 1781.

 In 1746 in Marylebone, London, Richard Gwyn had married Elizabeth Fuller, daughter of General Francis Fuller of Gregories, Buckinghamshire, probably against the wishes of his parents.
 The eldest of three children to this marriage, Francis Edward Gwyn, had a distinguished military career after borrowing from his sister’s husband to obtain a commission in the army.
 He inherited what was left of his father’s mortgaged estates but eventually all the properties were disposed of to satisfy creditors, and in 1789 the Middleton Estate was bought by William Paxton.